Plan For The Future With Wills And Trusts

 At Gormley and Johnson Law Offices, PLC, we will work with you closely to put together an organized list of your assets and people or organizations you choose as beneficiaries.
 Upon death, your debts are settled first, and the remainders of your assets are distributed.

-Your will should be stored in a safe location where those you trust can access it when the time comes.
+It’s important your will is stored in a safe location where those you trust can access it when the time comes.
 As our client, we can keep a copy of your will on hand at our Fowlerville office.

 Avoid Probate And Protect Loved Ones With A Trust

 Unlike a will, a trust allows for the transfer of your assets in a manner of your choosing without the probate process.
-This is one among many benefits of a trust.
+They can be structured in a variety of ways, and according to a variety of benchmarks-be they the age of the recipient or how the money should be spent.

 Trusts can be drafted to: